When you think about investing in monopolies your mind may naturally drift to the game Monopoly.

 They can be based on relative size, government ownership, cost advantage or some intangible benefit like a dominant brand name.

-For example, perhaps they have partnered with a giant multinational offering investors the best of both worlds like Nestle India or Unilever Indonesia (UNLRF).
+For example, perhaps they have partnered with a giant multinational offering investors the best of both worlds like Nestle India.
 Like Rockefeller, they have the cash and dominant market position to buy out all potential competitors.

 Or perhaps they are just very well-run companies head and shoulders above their competitors?
 I call this a market monopoly.